Autonomobile/AutoPylot/docs/autopylot/actuators.md

 actuator = Actuator(actuator_type="sim")
 actuator.update()
 ```

-If selected, the SimActuator class will be instantiated and will be updated at every `actuator.update()` call.
+At every `actuator.update()` call, the steering and throttle output in the memory will be sent to the simulator, making the simulated car move.